magentabusiness/magentabusiness.github.io/_includes/docs/reference/lwm2m-api.md

 the server generates a CoAP-URL and  sends it to the client, and the client downloads software image from the external resource directly without transferring image to the server.

-## Test OTA using ThingsBoard LwM2M Demo Client
+## Test OTA using IoT Hub LwM2M Demo Client

-The [ThingsBoard LwM2M Demo Client](https://github.com/thingsboard/thingsboard.lwm2m.demo.client) is a command-line tool designed to simulate an LwM2M client and connect it to a ThingsBoard server.
+The [ThingsBoard LwM2M Demo Client](https://github.com/thingsboard/thingsboard.lwm2m.demo.client) is a command-line tool designed to simulate an LwM2M client and connect it to a IoT Hub server.

 This client can be used to test OTA firmware and software updates, as it supports: